zienit/hamcrest-kotlin/README.md

 Its use is best explained with a few examples.

 #### Example 1
 A simple assertion on the contents of a string.
-Note that 'it' here is not Kotlin's it but some syntactic sugar to allow a nice infix expression without parantheses.
+Note that 'it' here is not Kotlin's it but some syntactic sugar to allow a nice infix expression without parentheses.

 ```
 val f = "foobar"